TheodoreEhrenborg/tiny_stories_sae/docs/src/training_a_sparse_autoencoder.md

 Anthropic trained for TODO

-TODO Anthropic purposely  left number of tokens off their graph, but in previous with they trained for x steps with much smaller models, so presumably they trained for >x.
+TODO Anthropic purposely  left number of tokens off their graph, but in previous work (LINK) they trained for x steps with much smaller models, so presumably they trained for >x.
 In fact they said y about scaling, so since their SAE went from z to w, perhaps their number of steps is alpha

 Step 105k is the checkpoint I'll use for downstream experiments.